Women’s Weekend at Angel Fire Bike Park

 Lea Julson-Gibbs

 Lea has been mountain biking since before she moved to Bend, in the late ’90s, when she started racing and riding with some of the most talented riders at the time, including professional XC and DH racers.
 She was one of the first women racers in the popular Super D series in Central Oregon (the pre-curser to Enduro), and went on to race the pro class in the first BME’s (Big Mountain Enduros).
 Lea is a strong backcountry rider, skilled at everything from long Colorado climbs at elevation to ripping downhill trails and everything in between.
-She is a PMBIA certified instructor, coaching privately and for Vida MTB series.
+She is a PMBIA certified instructor, having coached for HG for many years.
 While living and riding in the Denver front range, she dedicated her time to COMBA, leading women’s rides and advocating for riders.
-Lea currently resides in Telluride where she continues to help grow the sport, including coaching youth and women.
-She is a full-time teacher, wife, and dog mom.
+Lea currently resides in Telluride where she continues to help grow the sport as a Teacher, where the curriculum includes coaching youth in mountain biking and skiing.
 Fun Fact!
 Lea and Tara are childhood friends, having ridden bikes together for the past 30 years.
 Bikes continue to bring them together and have been a driving force in their long time friendship.